myrg15/backend_appointment_scheduling/readme.md

 > > }
 > > }

-### Grateful

-First of all to my colleagues who have contributed their opinions at opportune moments to make all the information seen in the classroom more fluid, to the existence of applications such as stack overflow, tutorials on the subject.
-​

 ### Licence and copyright

-📝 The copyright belongs to me Meriyen Rodriguez, in this web application proposed by the Geekshubs academy as the first backend version to later give continuity to the fronend version.
+📝 The copyright belongs to Meriyen Rodriguez, proposal for a backend application for appointment management, with the purpose of completing the final delivery project at Geekshubs academy.